HewlettPackard/puppet-hprest-module/README.md

 puppet module install lumbajack-hprest
 ```

-For a manual installtion, download this module as a zip, and unzip it in your modules folder.
+For a manual installation, download this module as a zip, and unzip it in your modules folder.
 The hprest module directory should be simply named “hprest”, so the node definition will recognize the module as hprest.

 **Note:** If installing manually, or from this repository, ensure the folder is named “hprest” so Puppet can locate the module.